cisagov/LME/docs/markdown/agents/wazuh-active-response.md

    </command>
    ```

-3. **Set Up Active Response**: Looks for the section that says "active-reponse options here" in the .conf file.
+3. **Set Up Active Response**: Looks for the section that says "active-response options here" in the .conf file.
 Copy and paste the entire configuration below that commented out line.
-You can continue to add more active reponse configs below that line.
+You can continue to add more active response configs below that line.
    ```xml
    <active-response>
      <command>firewall-drop</command>